arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 - **Internal Power-On Reset (POR)**: Ensures consistent performance and reliable operation.
 - **Open-drain interrupt pin**: Facilitates external notifications and system wake-up.

-The `Arduino Mbed OS Portenta Boards` core and the `Arduino_MachineControl` are equipped with built-in libraries and functions that enable you to utilize the Portenta's Machine Control onboard Real-Time Clock (RTC), connect to Wi-Fi® networks, and work with time functions using the `mbed_mktime library`.
+The `Arduino Mbed OS Portenta Boards` core and the `Arduino_PortentaMachineControl` are equipped with built-in libraries and functions that enable you to utilize the Portenta's Machine Control onboard Real-Time Clock (RTC), connect to Wi-Fi® networks, and work with time functions using the `mbed_mktime library`.
 In the following example, we will explore some of these capabilities.

 The following example sketch demonstrates how to connect a Portenta Machine Control device to a Wi-Fi® network, synchronize its onboard RTC with a Network Time Protocol (NTP) server using the `NTPClient` library, and display the current RTC time on the Arduino IDE's Serial Monitor every five seconds.
 To get started, you will need to install the `NTPClient` library, which can be easily added using the Arduino IDE's Library Manager.